 Which national fellowships are available?

-- You can find a list of funding opportunities here.
+- You can also come with your own funding by being awarded a national fellowship.
+A list of funding opportunities can be found here.

 If I’m not accepted to the UW, School of Oceanography with a fellowship, can I be accepted and pay for the tuition myself?